Ralph Breaks the Internet

 The world is not quite as nicely rainbow-hued as the film wishes it were at the end, but, if nothing else, Tru Loved makes us hope all the more that it can be one day.

 This plodding plea for tolerance would barely pass muster as an after-school special.

 Too bad it's not better, because in many ways it's a coming-out movie with a difference.

 Content, bolstered by some solid performances, triumphs over form: The film is engaging, timely and courageous.

-Between a 4/10 and 5/10, the movie is crummy on several levels, yet its desire to help make the world more loving and tolerant is so pure-hearted that criticizing it seems almost mean-spirited.
+The movie is crummy on several levels, yet its desire to help make the world more loving and tolerant is so pure-hearted that criticizing it seems almost mean-spirited.

 Wade's extremely low budget film is hampered by badly recorded dialogue and a script that tries to cram too many issues and characters in.

 There isn't really much that differentiates Tru Loved from any other low-budget indie film.
 It isn't unique visually and a lot of the acting is what, at best, could be called amateur.